Fort Lauderdale Construction Accident Lawyer

 A negligent co-worker or sub-contractor could also be responsible.
 By ignoring safety practices or acting recklessly, they put other workers at risk.

 Determining liability in a construction accident can be challenging.
-If you’re unsure where the blame lies, you can speak with someone who has knowledge of construction law in Florida.
+If you’re unsure where the blame lies, you can speak with a work injury attorney in Fort Lauderdale who has knowledge of construction law in Florida.

 Work with a Construction Accident Lawyer in Fort Lauderdale